NHSDigital/communications-manager-api/README.md

 #### Integration tests

-Integration tests live within the `/tests/api/` directory and use pytest markers to call out tests for a specific environment.
+Integration tests live within the `tests/api/` directory and use pytest markers to call out tests for a specific environment.

-* `all` - available to run against all environments
+* `all` - can be ran against all environments
 * `devtest` - can be ran against the internal-dev or internal-qa environments
+* `devtestonly` - can only be ran against internal-dev environment
+* `devperftest` - can only be ran on internal-dev - separate from the standard internal-dev test run on the nightly pipeline
+* `uattest` - can only be ran on internal-qa environment
 * `inttest` - can be ran against the int environment
 * `prodtest` - can be ran against the production environment